stacks-network/stacks/docs/cli-basic-usage.md

 As an example, in the `.id` namespace 6-letter alphabetic-only names cost 0.001 bitcoins, but with every additional letter the names get 4x cheaper and with every fewer letter the names get 4x more expensive.
 In addition, names without vowels and names with numbers and special characters get a special discount.

-To determine how much a name will cost to order a name, use the `price` command:
+To determine how much a name will cost to order a name (including all transaction fees), use the `price` command:

 ```bash
 $ blockstack price <YOUR NAME>.id